leeight/npm/doc/cli/developers.md

 Note that pretty much **everything in that folder will be exposed** by default.
-So, if you have secret stuff in there, use a `.npmignore` file to list out the globs to ignore, or publish from a fresh checkout.
+So, if you have secret stuff in there, use a `.edpignore` file to list out the globs to ignore, or publish from a fresh checkout.

 ## Brag about it